atunjeafolabi/afrinvest-product-coupon-system/README.md

 Recommendations
 ---------------
-- Generally, I think including one or two examples and hints would have helped.
+- Generally, I think including one or two examples and hints in the challenge would have assisted in reasoning about the task.

 Issues